Mister Ed: Production notes

-The first horse that played Mister Ed for the first, unaired pilot episode was a chestnut gelding.
-The horse proved to be unruly and difficult to work with and was replaced with the horse named Bamboo Harvester (1949–1970), a crossbred gelding of American Saddlebred, Arabian and grade ancestry.
-A second pilot episode was filmed and Bamboo Harvester remained with the series until its cancellation.
+The horse in the unaired pilot was a chestnut gelding.
+Al Simon considered it "a pathetic-looking nag" and wanted a better-looking horse.
+Trainer Les Hilton bought Bamboo Harvester for $1,500 from the president of the California Palomino Society; the horse was gelded after the purchase.
+Bamboo Harvester (1949–1970) was a crossbred palomino of American Saddlebred, Arabian and grade ancestry.
+A second pilot was filmed, and Bamboo Harvester stayed with the series until its cancellation.